Wharton Summer High School Programs

 Eligibility: High school students currently enrolled in grades 10-11 with a strong background in math and interest in data analytics.
 Previous understanding of statistics is preferred.
 Students must be open to the challenge of a rigorous curriculum similar to that of an intermediate Wharton undergraduate course.
 International applicants are welcome.

-Applications for summer 2021 programs are now open.
+Applications for summer 2021 programs are now closed.

 About Data Science Academy